From Regents Park to modern Strathbungo

 and resurgence

 The Strathbungo Society was formed in 1971 as part of a campaign to save Strathbungo from further decline and to seek Conservation Area status, and has had a major influence on its resurgence.
 Conservation Areas were introduced by Act of Parliament in 1967, and Strathbungo was designated on 10th July 1973 by Glasgow Corporation.
-The conservation area extended from Nithsdale Road to the Gardens, partly to protect the gardens from motorway proposals, but once the motorway was abandoned, on 24th August 1978 the area was redefined by Glasgow District Council, removing the gardens, but extending to include Salisbury Crescent and all of Nithsdale Road .
+The conservation area extended from Nithsdale Road to the Gardens, partly to protect the gardens from motorway proposals, but once the motorway was abandoned, on 24th August 1978 the area was redefined by Glasgow District Council, removing the gardens, but extending to include Salisbury Quadrant and all of Nithsdale Road .
 This reduced the burden of a conservation area on residents in the gardens, but it is unclear if they gave this their support or not.
 Oddly, it also extends to the middle of the railway tracks, although that has had little influence on Network Rail.

 There will be more information in a forthcoming article on the Motorway that nearly killed Strathbungo.